riwogerald/mini-reconciliation-tool/README.md

 ## 📋 How It Works

 ### 1. File Upload
-- Drag and drop or click to upload CSV files (max 10MB)
+- Drag and drop or click to upload files in supported formats (max 10MB)
-- Supports internal system exports and provider statements
+- Supports CSV, Excel (.xlsx, .xls), JSON, and TSV (.tsv, .tab) files
+- Auto-detects file format and uses appropriate parser
 - Real-time validation and error handling
 - Automatic detection of required columns